lukaskleinschmidt/vite-starterkit/README.md

 - **IMPORTANT:** Run `npm run build` once to initialize the necessary manifest file
 - Run `npm run dev` to start the Vite development server (including hot reloading)
 - Now you can edit the existing Kirby assets (in `assets/js` and `assets/css`) and Vite will register your changes and refresh your browser

+> [!NOTE]
+> You won't see your expected page when you open the URL that Vite reports in the console as `Local:   http://localhost:5173/`.
+This will only show a default page.
+If you want to see your Kirby page, you need to access it however you accessed your local Kirby installation before (e.g. via PHPs own serve command, Laravel Valet, MAMP/XAMP, etc.)